Great-Sun-Group/credex-core/docs/workplan/DCO_deployment.md

 ## 2. Process Flow

 1. The existing DailyCredcoinOffering cronjob will be extended to include infrastructure update checks and deployments.
-2. Before running the DCO, the system will check for any external or internal changes that require infrastructure updates.
+2. After running the DCO, the system will check for any external or internal changes that require app or infrastructure updates.
 3. If changes are detected, the system will initiate the appropriate redeployment processes.
 4. Special handling will be implemented for database redeployments to ensure data integrity.
-5. After successful updates (if any), the DCO process will proceed as usual.
+5. After successful updates (if any), the DCO process will proceed by ending as usual.

 ## 3. Detecting Changes